 To seek further information about internship opportunities:

-- Visit the Internships page on the Careers & Employment website
+- Visit Internships, work experience and mentoring on the Careers and employability website

 - Make an appointment with a Careers Consultant